snakehead007/localhosted-invoice-administration/README.md

 ```

 For windows users these steps are also nessesary:
-(for more info, check the wiki this repo)
+(for more info, check the [wiki](https://github.com/snakehead007/simple-invoice-administration/wiki))

 ```
   npm install -g node-windows --save